 The development of new technologies alone will not be enough to solve many of the ‘grand’ societal challenges.
 Fundamental transformations in businesses and manufacturing processes, provision of services, the way society organises itself and other non-technological innovations will be equally important.

 The challenges facing society also threaten the well-being of the population and can have dire social, economic and environmental implications inside and outside the EU.
-Research and innovation can not only help in addressing these challenges, but also in exploiting the new market opportunities they offer.
+Research and innovation can not only help to address these challenges, but also to exploit the new market opportunities they offer.

 A number of important EU policy strategies and initiatives address such win-win situations.
-Horizon 2020 ─ the EU’s research and innovation programme for the period 2014–2020 ─ is helping to bring ideas from the lab to the market by providing nearly EUR 75 billion of funding for research projects aimed at tackling societal challenges, generating excellence in science, and fostering industrial leadership .
+Horizon 2020 — the EU’s research and innovation programme for the period 2014–2020 — is helping to bring ideas from the lab to the market by providing nearly EUR 75 billion of funding for research projects aimed at tackling societal challenges, generating excellence in science and fostering industrial leadership .
 The Investment Plan for Europe through the European Fund for Strategic Investments invests heavily in innovation related projects and small and medium-sized enterprises (SMEs).

 The importance of R&D and innovation for fulfilling the Europe 2020 strategy’s ambitions is evident in their close interlinkages with the strategy’s other objectives.
 The R&D target is closely related to the strategy’s tertiary educational attainment and employment targets (see the articles on 'Employment' and 'Education').